SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Some fields in ACDCs may have for their value either a *field map* or a SAID.
 A SAID follows the SAID protocol [[17]].
 Essentially a SAID is a Self-Addressing IDentifier (self-referential content addressable).
 A SAID is a special type of cryptographic digest of its encapsulating *field map* (block).
 The encapsulating block of a SAID is called a SAD (Self-Addressed Data).
 Using a SAID as a *field value* enables a more compact but secure representation of the associated block (SAD) from which the SAID is derived.
 Any nested field map that includes a SAID field (i.e. is, therefore, a SAD) may be compacted into its SAID.
 The uncompacted blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

 Several top-level ACDC fields may have for their value either a serialized *field map* or the SAID of that *field map*.
 Each SAID provides a stable universal cryptographically verifiable and agile reference to its encapsulating block (serialized *field map*).
 Specifically, the value of top-level `s`, `a`, `e`, and `r` fields may be replaced by the SAID of their associated *field map*.
+When replaced by their SAID, these top-level sections are in *compact* form.

 Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength including collision resistance [[32]][[42]] is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a verifiable cryptographic non-repudiable commitment that is equivalent to a commitment on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about ACDCs in whole or in part via their SAIDS in a fully interoperable, verifiable, compact, and secure manner.
 This also supports the well-known bow-tie model of Ricardian Contracts [[40]].
 This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field as well as reasoning about any nested sections using their SAIDS.